How Do You Throw a Dog Party?

 If your dog has a hard time relating to unfamiliar dogs and people, it probably wouldn’t be happy at the party anyway.

 Choose a Theme For Your Dog Party

 Carry your theme throughout all your party elements.
-At a St. Patrick’s Day party, for example, the guests received green hats, corned beef treats and enjoyed Irish music, played softly enough for sensitive canine ears.
-For tips on a Christmas themed party see below “Plan A Holiday Party for Your Dog and Guests This Christmas”
+For example, at a St. Patrick’s Day party, the guests received green hats, corned beef treats, and enjoyed Irish music, played softly enough for sensitive canine ears.
+For tips on a Christmas themed party, see below.

 Keep Guests Occupied